Updating Windows cached credentials

 Configuring cached credential update through a VPN

-- Navigate to Configuration > Administrative Tools > GINA/Mac/Linux (Ctrl+Alt+Del).
+- Log in to the ADSelfService Plus admin portal and navigate to Active Directory > Configuration > Administrative Tools > GINA/Mac/Linux (Ctrl+Alt+Del).

 - Click Windows Cached Credential Update.

-- Set the toggle button to Enable Cached C redential Update .
+- Set the toggle to Enable Cached Credential Update.

 - Select Update cached credentials through a VPN client.

-- Enter the VPN Hostname/IP address and VPN Port Number in their respective fields.
+- Enter the VPN Hostname/IP Address and VPN Port Number.

-- In the VPN Client Path field, enter the full path to where the VPN client is installed on the users' machines.
-For example,
+- In the VPN Client Path field, enter the full path to the VPN client executable on users' machines.

 - SonicWall Global VPN: C:\Program Files (x86)\SonicWall\SonicWall Global VPN\swgvc.exe